Frantz-c/Cliarg/README.md

-# Cmdarg
+# Cliarg
-get and check arguments from the cli
+get and check arguments from the command line interface